Automation and Scripting

 Section titled “Machine-readable output”All inventory and status commands support --json:

-aisw status --jsonaisw list --jsonaisw list claude --jsonaisw backup list --jsonaisw doctor --jsonJSON output goes to stdout.
+aisw status --jsonaisw status --context --jsonaisw list --jsonaisw list claude --jsonaisw context list --jsonaisw backup list --jsonaisw doctor --jsonJSON output goes to stdout.
 Errors always go to stderr with a non-zero exit code.

 Useful JSON patterns